csmithswim/ReactMotel/README.md

 10/6 10 AM
 Begin work on RoomContext
 10/6 5:30 PM - 9PM - added NavBar, RentRoom, ReturnRoom and Roomlist components.
 Added context and local storage to the App and got local state to display.
+10/7 8 AM - Added filter/map methods to RentRoom/ReturnRoom to display when renter is null, migrating it to NavBar components to display which rooms are available when a button is clicked.